Estebangmz666/StayHub/docs/Architecture Document/user-stories.markdown

 **Acceptance Criteria:**
 1. Given: I am on the registration page
-   When: I enter a name, valid email, secure password (min 8 chars, uppercase, numbers), phone, role, and birth date
+   When: I enter a name, valid email, secure password (min 8 chars, uppercase, numbers), phone, role, and birthdate
    Then: my account is created successfully, I receive confirmation, and I'm redirected to main page

 2. Given: I am on the registration page